 - 1. Register their dependents online in People First at https://peoplefirst.myflorida.com, and - 2.
 Select the correct family coverage tier for each plan selected to cover dependents, and - 3.
 Enroll each dependent in the appropriate plan, and - 4.
-Click the Complete Enrollment button in People First.
+Click the Complete Enrollment button in People First. - 5.
+Upload required documents

 In accordance with Chapter 60P, Florida Administrative Code, your dependents must meet specific eligibility requirements to be covered under State Group Insurance plans.
-For purposes of this Contract, the definition of eligible dependents includes the following:
+For purposes of this